PrismRL/prism/_sources/making-a-roguelike/part2.rst.txt

       if not cell:has(prism.components.Void) then return false end

 And that we can't move through the cell.
-We can get the cell's collision mask and compare it with our own with :lua:func:`Collision.checkBitmaskOverlap` to accomplish that check:
+We can get the cell's collision mask and compare it with our own with :lua:func:`Collision.checkBitmaskOverlap` to accomplish that check.
+If the actor doesn't have a ``Mover`` component we'll default to falling.

 .. code-block:: lua

       local cellMask = cell:getCollisionMask()
       local mover = self.owner:get(prism.components.Mover)
-      local mask = mover and mover.mask or 0 -- default to the immovable mask
+      if mover then
          -- We have a Void component on the cell.
 If the actor CAN'T move here -- then they fall.
-      return not prism.Collision.checkBitmaskOverlap(cellMask, mask) end
+         return not prism.Collision.checkBitmaskOverlap(cellMask, mover.mask)
+      end

+      return true
+   end

    return Fall